Zero paid placements. No brand can pay to rank higher on Simscanner.

 5. Wikipedia — “Thailand” (capital Bangkok; language Thai; currency Thai baht, THB) https://en.wikipedia.org/wiki/Thailand Retrieved 30 May 2026

 AI-assisted disclosure: this page was drafted with AI assistance and reviewed by the Simscanner editorial team.
-Network, regulator and SIM-registration facts are sourced above with retrieval dates; brand plan figures are intentionally left as pending verification rather than generated.
+Network, regulator and SIM-registration facts are sourced above with retrieval dates; brand plan figures are intentionally left as a modelled estimate rather than generated.

 Related